weichihl/KVS_WebRTC_on_AmebaPro/README.md

 Step4: Check Mode is “1.
 Program flash”
 Step5: Click “Download”
 Step6: Progress will be shown on progress bar and result will be shown after download finish.
+Step7: Switch “1” to OFF from SW7(2V0、2V1) or Switch “2” to OFF from SW7(1V0)
+Step8: Push reset button to start the program.

+## Setting WIFI SSID/password with AT command
+In order to run the example, AmebaPro should connect to the network.
+It can be achieved by run the AT command in uart console.
+Please refer to the steps below:
+ATW0=**WiFi_SSID** : Set the WiFi AP to be connected
+ATW1=**WiFi_Password** : Set the WiFi AP password
+ATWC : Initiate the connection

 ## Using JTAG/SWD to debug
 JTAG/SWD is a universal standard for chip internal test.
 The external JTAG interface has four mandatory pins, TCK, TMS, TDI, and TDO, and an optional reset, nTRST.
 JTAG-DP and SW-DP also require a separate power-on reset, nPOTRST.
 The external SWD interface requires two pins: bidirectional SWDIO signal and a clock, SWCLK, which can be input or output from the device.